Fellow-Consulting-AG/docapp-docs/docs/en/docbits/doc2-with-infor/configuring-sso-in-cloud.md

 **And now the last step:**

-- Log out of Docbits (DOC²).
+- Log out of DocBits (DOC²).
 - Go back to the burger menu in infor and select the icon you just created.
-- And you are already on the dashboard of Docbits (DOC²).
+- And you are already on the dashboard of DocBits (DOC²).

 ![](/_images/docbits/Sign-in-over-SSO-1024x640.png){ loading=lazy }